MallocArray/obico-oraclecloud/README.md

 <https://www.obico.io/>

 Obico is a paid service, but is also open source and able to be installed as a self-hosted docker container with instructions found here:

 <https://www.obico.io/docs/server-guides/>

 This does require more powerful hardware than a Raspberry Pi, so you need either a PC to leave powered on any time you are printing, or purchase separate hardware such as nVidia Jetson Nano.

 Oracle Cloud Infrastructure (OCI) offers "Oracle Cloud Free Tier" which includes Always Free cloud services, including ARM-based Ampere VMs equivalent to 4 CPU cores and 24 GB RAM, which is more than sufficient to run an Obico instance with no charge and no expiration date.
+(Credit card required for registration)

 <https://www.oracle.com/cloud/free/>

 OCI uses "stacks" that automates the provisioning of an environment using Terraform.
 Using only a single zip file, Obico can be provisioned quickly with very little interaction.